 “You’re in no shape to fight,” Tanya said.

-“He won’t stop until he has me, and until then everyone’s at risk.
-I don’t have a choice.”
+“He won’t stop until he has me.
+Until then everyone’s at risk.
+I’ve got no choice.”

-Sliding to the wall Tanya pulled herself upright, and beckoned me closer.
-“Just promise me something,” she said, and threw the full weight of her good arm around my neck.
+Sliding to the wall Tanya pulled me close.
+“Promise me something,” she said.
+She threw the full weight of her good arm around my neck.
 “Come back alive, okay?
 No matter what.
 You don’t let him win.”
-Her voice cracked with more emotion than even she was comfortable with.
+Her voice cracked with more emotion than even she was comfortable.

-I squeezed her all the strength that was left, and smirked.
-“You’re not going to try and make out with me now, are you?”
+I squeezed her back.
+“You’re not going to make out with me, are you?”

-Throwing myself back to the fight was crazy, but my conscience wouldn’t let me go any other way.
-In a burst of light I shattered the boards and flew into the sky, directly into Dr. Vortex’s sights.
+Throwing myself back to the fight was crazy, but my conscience wouldn’t allow me to run.
+In a burst of light I shattered the panels and flew into the sky.
+My flight path drove into Dr. Vortex’s sights.

 * * * *

-Dr. Vortex’s voice cut through the smoke, and my nerve, as articulately as ever.
+Dr. Vortex’s voice cut through the ether.
 “Allow me to make this simple.
-You and your people double back and allow for me to conclude my work.
-In exchange you may collect your wounded, and continue your to live your lives ad nauseam.”
+You and your people double back and allow me to conclude my work.
+In exchange you may collect your wounded, and continue your lives ad nauseam.”

 “You’ve seen what I can do,” he said.
-“It would be foolish to trust your eyes, let alone the path of your bullets in the face of one such as myself; he who bends space, who with a single step may cross untold reaches!
-You, pitiful apes that you are in comparison, only have your loud, violent tools.
+“It would be foolish to trust your eyes, let alone the path of your bullets!
+I am he who bends space, who with a single step crosses untold reaches!
+You, pitiful apes that you are, only have your loud, violent tools.
 Why resist a force that you cannot distinguish from sorcery?”

-Suddenly there was a scream mingled with gunshots.
-Flashes through the smoke betrayed a man at his limit, who in his panic unloaded a whole clip into the nothingness.
-Just as quickly his primal cry was cut short by a gurgle, and a heavy thud on the asphalt.
+A scream mingled with gunshots.
+Flashes through the smoke betrayed a man at his limit.
+He unloaded a clip into the nothingness.
+His primal cry was cut short by a gurgle.
+Seconds later his body struck the asphalt with a thud.

-It was the chance I’d been waiting for; that split second when Dr. Vortex looked the other way.
-Blazing at top speed I shot toward a human shape, and tackled it from the side.
+It was the chance I’d been waiting for.
+Blazing at top speed I tackled a human shape.
 I gripped the mad engineer with every last ember of will, and pushed him through the cloud.
 Beating winds dulled my proclamation.
 “This ends now!”

-Our bodies blinked together from one side of the globe to the other, and all points in between.
-The sun and the moon flashed before us, and under them were buildings, jungles, huts, glaciers and endless sand.
-Nature itself was turned on its head so that the force he manipulated would rend us apart.
+Our bodies blinked from one side of the globe to the other.
+The sun and the moon flashed before our eyes along with the buildings under them.
+Jungles, huts, glaciers and endless sand.
+Nature itself turned on its head so that the force would rend us apart.

-For all my life I clung to him with my grip fast around my wrists.
-Not upturned gravity or the blows wailing at my shoulders would sway me as my holographic body burned its brightest.
-Photon heat shredded through his coat, and to the man beneath it.
+For all my life I clung to him.
+I gripped his torso and grabbed my wrists.
+Not upturned gravity or whatever else he had would sway me.
+My holographic body burned brighter than it ever had.
+Photon heat shredded through his coat and to the man beneath it.

 In a final, desperate act he turned to the void.
 We fell together, directionless, silent and unprotected in the infinite.
-It was the scale of it that loosened my grip, and the fear I would never make it back to Earth.
-That was all Dr. Vortex needed to push away and float out of reach.
+It was the scale that loosened my grip, and the fear I would never make it back to Earth.
+That was all Dr. Vortex needed to push away.
+He floated out of reach.

 “Kid, you okay?”

-I looked to the man in the tactical vest, but couldn’t find any words for him.
-At that moment I was convinced we’d seen the last of Dr. Vortex, and in spite of the exhaustion and trauma, nothing could be sweeter.
+I looked to the man in the tactical vest, but couldn’t find any words.
+We’d seen the last of Dr. Vortex.
+Even through the exhaustion and trauma, nothing could be sweeter.

 * * * *

-Home just wasn’t the same after Dr. Vortex had been through it, which prompted designs to sell the house and relocate.
-Dad made a pet project of it; something to occupy his time while in recovery.
-After all we’d endured he stopped trusting corners, and without powers to help him cope needed to find a new source of safety.
+Home wasn’t the same after that.
+It prompted designs to sell the house and move.
+Dad made a pet project of it to occupy his time.
+It was an effective recovery tool.
+After all we’d endured he stopped trusting corners.
+Without powers to help him cope he needed a new source of safety.

-Before we knew it two weeks had past, and it was the day of graduation.
-There couldn’t have been a more perfect time to say goodbye to an old life, and start again.
+Before we knew it the weeks had past, and it was the day of our graduation ceremony.
+There couldn’t have been a more perfect time to say goodbye to an old life.

 It was 9:35 when the mini-van pulled to the curb, and Tanya exited the panel door with her arm in a sling.
-Even from upstairs I could hear her chirp like everything was still normal.
+She chirped like everything was normal.
 Thank the gods for that.

-“He’s just upstairs,” my mother said.
-The pronoun grated on my nerves the closer I came to the precipice.
+“He’s upstairs,” my mother said.
+The pronoun grated on my nerve.

-Before Tanya had even passed the threshold I was in the hall and making my way down.
-A smile cut through every instinct to run and hide, or to explain it away as some kind of game.
-I descended into their line of sight, running my hand down the banister for support, and once I had their attention, stopped.
-I didn’t have to do much to earn it; only stand there.
+Before Tanya passed the threshold I was in the hall.
+A smile cut through every instinct to hide or explain it away as some kind of game.
+I descended into their line of sight, running my hand down the banister for support.
+I had their attention and stopped.
+I didn’t have to do much, only stand there.

-Mom and Dad shuffled and turned to one another while their expressions did backflips.
+Mom and Dad turned to one another.
+Their expressions did backflips.
 It might have been funny if there wasn’t so much riding on their reaction.

 “Well,” I asked, “what do you think?”

-We stood, frozen, the very picture of awkwardness.
+We stood, frozen, the picture of awkwardness.
 There was no kind of manual for this situation, at least that we’d ever read.
-Finally, my father shook his head and forced a chuckle.
+My Dad shook his head and forced a chuckle.
 “What’s with the getup, kiddo?
-You’re either very early or very late for Halloween.”
+You’re either early or late for Halloween.”

 Mom bit her lip.
-In her eyes she knew; she’d always known, but could never bring herself to face it.
-Now she would have to, whether she wanted to or not.
-She was about to say something, but I beat her to it.
+She knew; she’d always known, but could never bring herself to face it.
+Now she would have to.

-“It’s because I’m a girl,” I told them; just like that, like it wasn’t a big deal, like it didn’t shatter the illusion they had since the day I was born.
+“It’s because I’m a girl,” I told them, just like that.
+I told them like it wasn’t a big deal, like it didn’t shatter the illusion they had since the day I was born.

-Mom swallowed the lump in her chest.
+Mom swallowed a lump.
 “You’re not a girl.
 I have the baby photos to prove it.”

 “No, Mom, I’m a girl,” I said.
-“My name is Kaira, and this isn’t just dress up.
+“My name is Kaira, and this isn’t dress up.
 I’m not gay.
-This is just… me.
+This is… me.
 I’m trans.
 I don’t want to pretend to be a guy anymore.
 That’s not who I am.
 This is.”

 Silenced balanced on a point, ready to swing any which way.
-Tanya inched closer to take my hand, and was ready with the getaway van.
+Tanya took my hand.
+Her Mom was ready with the getaway van.

-Both parents gravitated toward each other in search of a solution.
+Both parents gravitated toward each other.
 “And there’s no way we can talk you out of it?”

-My heart wrenched to protect the girl inside, as though they could steal her away now she was revealed to them.
-I held to myself, determined to cast off any shame that was left.
+My heart wrenched to protect the girl inside, as though they could steal her away.
+I held to myself, determined to cast off any shame.
 It didn’t belong to me anymore.
 Tears pricked my eyes.
 I smiled to keep from trembling.

 “Why would you do that when I’m finally sort of happy?”

-A million thoughts bounced across that tiny room with as many conversations spoken in a glance.
-This was the way of things from that moment forward.
+A million thoughts bounced across that tiny room.
+We spoke as many conversations in a glance.
+This was to be the way of things from that moment.

-Mom threw her arms around me, then my Dad.
-It was the only thing that made sense to any of us.
-We were connected in only a way that family could be, despite the confusion.
-To think I was scared of losing them over something that should have been so basic.
+Mom threw her arms around me, then Dad.
+It made sense in spite of everything.
+We connected in a way that only family could.
+To think I worried about losing them, and over something so basic.

 * * * *

 It was a solemn graduation adorned with flowers for Adrian.
-Both principal and vice principal gave speeches in his honor, as well as the co-captain of the basketball team and one of the cheerleaders.
-He was remembered as a talented athlete, funny, and loyal to his friends.
-The way people spoke made me wish I knew that side of him; better that than the malignant bully that haunted my childhood.
+Both principal and vice principal gave speeches in his honor.
+Following were the co-captain of the basketball team and one of the cheerleaders.
+They remembered him as a talented athlete, funny, and loyal to his friends.

-Tanya clicked her tongue all through the ceremony.
-She leaned over to whisper in my ear.
+Tanya bit her tongue through the ceremony.
+She leaned over to whisper.
 “You know the worst part?
-Now they get to canonise him, they can sweep all the horrible things he did under the rug.
+Now they can sweep all the horrible things he did under the rug for good.
 God, that pisses me off.”

 She wasn’t wrong, but I couldn’t bring myself to agree.
-Nobody deserved to die like that; not even Adrian.
-Maybe that’s why I held my tongue, and let the people who actually cared to have their moment.
+Nobody deserved to die like that, not even Adrian.
+I allowed for the people who cared to have their moment.

-Only a handful of people clapped when my name was called on stage; my Mom and Dad, Tanya’s folks, and a handful of teachers.
+Only a handful clapped when they called my name on stage; my Mom and Dad, Tanya’s folks, and some teachers.
 Whatever.
 I was a high school curiosity, never popular, and showing up in a dress set that reputation in stone.
-The sooner it was done, the sooner I could leave this place behind.
+The sooner it finished the sooner I could leave the place forever.

-Soon it was over, and Tanya and I sat under the bleachers by the track field.
-We lay on the grass, and carved a goodbye message into the aging wood supports – ‘KC + TT 4EVA’ inside of a star.
+When it was over Tanya and I wandered under the bleachers by the track field.
+We lay on the grass and carved a goodbye message into the wood supports – ‘KC + TT 4EVA’ inside of a star.
 It was the last time we would take refuge there, and good riddance to it.

-Tanya kicked her feet back, and stared at the day slipping through the panels.
-“So, we’ve just finished high school.
+Tanya kicked her feet back and stared at the day through the panels.
+“So, we’ve finished high school.
 What do we do now?”

-I stopped and thought about it.
-Once upon a time there was no future, and suddenly I was out in the open with a world before me.
-I curled nearby with my knees pulled to my chest.
+Once upon a time there was no future, and next I had a world before me.
+I pulled my knees to my chest.
 “Go to college, get a job…”

 “But first we have a kick-ass summer,” she said.

-It was a nice idea, if we could pick up all the pieces before then.
+It was a solid idea, if we could pick up the pieces before then.

-Tanya groaned as she sat up, and positioned herself on her elbows.
+Tanya positioned herself on her good elbow.
 “What about… you know, her?”

-The morning sun beamed down on top of us, washing the cosmos in its light, burning as if it would go on forever.
+The morning sun beamed down on top of us, washing the cosmos in its light.
+It burned as if it would go on forever.
 That same force stirred in my chest.
 As long as it shone then so would I; whether as a Glimmer Girl, or an ordinary one.

 The End of the Beginning